DevilAguo0/hiddify/How-to-configure-Hiddify-panel-properly.md

 This is done automatically by the panel, but you can change it if you want

+### WARP
+If you need to get some information related to enabling WARP on Hiddify, read [this link](https://github.com/hiddify/hiddify-config/wiki/How-to-activate-WARP-on-the-Hiddify-panel).

 ### Reality
 For view more information about this protocol, please view [this article](https://github.com/hiddify/hiddify-config/wiki/How-to-use-Reality-on-Hiddify).